-Table 5-3 presents a summary of the regional groundwater chemistry associated with each hydrostratigraphic unit occurring within the Project area from OGIA (2016c).
-Generally, total dissolved solids (TDS) are used as an indicator of salinity and displays a broad range across the Basin.
+Table 5.3 presents a summary of the regional groundwater chemistry associated with each hydrostratigraphic unit occurring within the ATP 2059 area from OGIA (2016c).
+Generally, Total Dissolved Solids (TDS) is used as an indicator of salinity and displays a broad range across the Basin.